Set up OpenConnect VPN Server (ocserv) on Ubuntu 16.04/18.04 with Let’s Encrypt

-This tutorial is going to show you how to install OpenConnect VPN server on Ubuntu 16.04/18.04.
-OpenConnect VPN server, aka ocserv, is an open-source implementation of Cisco AnyConnnect VPN protocol, which is popular among businesses and universities.
-AnyConnect is a SSL-based VPN protocol that allows individual users to connect to a remote network.
+This tutorial is going to show you how to run your own VPN server by installing OpenConnect VPN server on Ubuntu 22.04.
+OpenConnect VPN server, aka ocserv, is an open-source implementation of Cisco AnyConnnect VPN protocol, which is widely used in businesses and universities.
+AnyConnect is an SSL-based VPN protocol that allows individual users to connect to a remote network.

 - Lightweight and fast.
-In my test, I can watch YouTube in 4k with OpenConnect VPN.
-YouTube is blocked in my country.
+In my test, I can watch YouTube 4K videos with OpenConnect VPN.
+YouTube is blocked in my country (China).

 - Compatible with Cisco AnyConnect client